-- 1. Appreciate the facts behind heredity and variations. - 2.
-Understand the basic principles of inheritance. - 3.
-Solve problems related to classical genetics. - 4.
-Predict the pattern of inheritance. - 5.
-Understand various plant breeding techniques. - 6.
+- 1. Identify the basic principles and current trends in classical genetics. - 2.
+Appreciate the facts behind heredity and variations. - 3.
+Review the relevance of the application of genetic principles in agriculture, medicine, research and industry. - 4.
+Understand the basic principles of inheritance and predict the pattern of inheritance. - 5.
+Solve problems related to classical genetics. - 6.
+Understand various plant breeding techniques. - 7.
 Realize the role of plant breeding in increasing crop productivity.